mnot/I-D/rfc5988bis/draft.md

 The Expert(s) MAY define additional fields to be collected in the registry.

-General requirements for registered relation types are described in {{registered-relation-types}}.
+General requirements for registered relation types are described in {{registered}}.

 See the registry for examples of the description field; generally, it SHOULD identify the semantics in terms of the link's context and target.